palosopko/audiolibrix-python/README.md

 	import audiolibrix
 	audiolibrix.api_credentials = ('test', '0000000000000000')

-**Getting catalogue** is accomplished by calling `audiolibrix.Catalogue.all()` with optional arguments for listing trhough catalogue and for type of returned items, which can be either `full` (default), `simple` or `price`.
+**Getting catalogue** is accomplished by calling `audiolibrix.Catalogue.all()` with optional arguments for listing through catalogue and for type of returned items, which can be either `full` (default), `simple` or `price`.
 The method returns dictionary with book IDs as keys and `audiolibrix.Book` objects as values.

 	audiolibrix.Catalogue.all(start=0, max=1, listing_type='full')